Last Updated: November 4, 2022

 - If you are fully vaccinated, wear a mask indoors in public if you are in an area of substantial or high transmission.

-- At UNH, you are not required to wear a mask indoors or outdoors, except in health care facilities (including Health & Wellness), as part of regular PPE in labs, on public transportation including Wildcat Transit, and for individuals who were recently in isolation or quarantine and need to mask for 10 days.
+- At UNH, you are not required to wear a mask indoors or outdoors, except in health care facilities (including Health & Wellness), as part of regular PPE in labs, and for individuals who were recently in isolation or quarantine and need to mask for 10 days.

 Can people who are fully vaccinated still get and/or spread COVID-19?

-Though people who have been vaccinated are much less likely to get sick, all vaccines carry the possibility of breakthrough cases (see definition in Glossary section below).
-Even with high effectiveness, a small percentage of fully vaccinated people can still get sick, be hospitalized, or die from COVID-19.
+People who have been vaccinated are much less likely to get sick, though all vaccines carry the possibility of breakthrough cases (see definition in Glossary section below).
+The risk of severe illness and death decreases significantly with vaccination and boosters.

 Learn more at "What You Should Know About the Possibility of COVID-19 Illness After Vaccination" from the CDC.